 What graduate programs are available in Education?

 There are two initial licensure programs at the master’s level: Childhood Education/Students with Disabilities (1-6) Adolescent Education/Students with Disabilities (7-12).
-We offer two advanced masters’ programs for certified teachers: Early Childhood/Students with Disabilities (birth-2nd grade) and Literacy (Birth-2nd grade).
-Finally, we offer an advanced master’s program in Educational Leadership, open to teachers with at least 3 years of experience and leading to principal licensure and, with additional coursework, district leadership certification.
+We offer an advanced masters’ program for certified teachers: Early Childhood/Students with Disabilities (birth-2nd grade).

 Which classes are required for undergraduate Education majors?

 In addition to the courses required from your dual major outside of education, there are currently 13 education classes you will take.
 Some of these courses will have associated required fieldwork beyond the traditional class meeting time.
 See our programs of study for more information.

 What is the process for moving through the undergraduate Education program?
 Please see our undergraduate curriculum sheet for more information.

 What classes are required for graduate Education majors?